 An Egbrough Wife?

-I might note that William Rookings lived on the opposite side fo the creek from Anthony Wyatt, and surely knew a small minority of researchers have proposed that Nicholas Wyatt married a daughter of
+I might note that William Rookings lived on the opposite side of the creek from Anthony Wyatt, and surely knew him.

 - William Rookings III (c1673 – 1715) See separate page.